 What is a Rotary Vane Compressor?

-Rotary vane compressors, or sometimes referred to as sliding vane compressors, are one of the types of positive displacement compressors and are used in a wide range of industries.
+Rotary vane compressors, sometimes referred to as sliding vane compressors, are one of the types of positive displacement compressors and are used in a wide range of industries.

-There area number of radial slots in the rotor with spring-loaded vanes fitted to them.
+There are a number of radial slots in the rotor with spring-loaded vanes fitted to them.
 The purpose of these springs is to ensure contact between the vanes and the housing constantly.
 As the rotor rotates, some of the vanes are compressed and some are extended.

 An idea of this is presented in the vane compressor diagram below, where we have an inlet and outlet, a single spring-loaded vane that is extended as the rotor moves the drum around the vane compressor.

-NOTE: this is of a vane vacuum and is only a representation of the motion not an actual vane compressor design.
+NOTE: this is of a vane vacuum and is only a representation of the motion, not an actual vane compressor design.

-How does a Rotary Vane Air Compressor Work?
+How Does a Rotary Vane Air Compressor Work?

 As mentioned, a vane compressor will have multiple radial slots with spring-loaded vanes fitted in them (unlike the concept diagram above), and the rotor is placed eccentrically in a way that the drum is closest to the housing at the outlet port and farthest from it at the inlet.

-In order to stop the air from escaping the space between adjacent vanes, there can be some oil-lubrication to act as a sealant between the vanes and the housing.
+In order to stop the air from escaping the space between adjacent vanes, there can be some oil lubrication to act as a sealant between the vanes and the housing.
 But of course, oil-free designs are available.